 Other Media Forms

-The Internet has countless, usually free resources to listen, watch, read, and study the Bible.
+The Internet has countless, usually free resources to listen to, watch, read, and study the Bible.
 Bible.is website and apps provide a variety of ways to receive Bible content, whether through hearing an audio Bible in different translations, seeing the Bible illustrated through integration with The Jesus Film, Bible learning games for children, or a Deaf Bible.

 Finally, take your daily quiet time to a deeper level with in-depth Bible study.
 This begins with basics of biblical interpretation, as discussed at length in AFA Journal’s January 2016 article “Think again.”
 From there, you may want to launch into research with biblical commentaries, Bible encyclopedias and dictionaries, and a concordance for word study.
 Many of these tools can be found online for free at websites such as mywsb.com and Bible.org.